geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 Do we have the speed regression found yet?
 Are you there, Nimlgen?
 Going into some connectivity issues.
-Yeah, if you can hear me, I think that...
+Yeah, if you can hear me, I think that..
 Hopefully the speed regression's fixed, but even without the speed regression fixed, I'm okay with bumping the line count and merging it.
 I mean, look, I'm never thrilled about bumping the line count.
 There's three pieces of code that TinyGrad still relies on that are not in the TinyGrad repo.